jakoch/hikogui.github.io/_posts/2021-03-30-the-trouble-with-anti-aliasing.md

 - by: Take Vos
 - date: {{page.date | date_to_string}}

-When I was working on the font rendering in ttauri I found an issue where the text looked to have a different weight between the light and dark mode of my application.
+When I was working on the font rendering in HikoGUI I found an issue where the text looked to have a different weight between the light and dark mode of my application.